roxanaz2002/SI100b-Python-Statistics-Project/README.md

 # SI100b-Python-Statistics-Project

-# ---Relationship between Economics and Food industry
+# Relationship between Economics and Food industry
 ## Background
 ### Food industry shed light on the Economy
 > There is a Chinese idiom saying '民以食为天'.
 The price of food can somehow show the **living standards** of the mass.
 How much are they related to a country's **economic** condition or the people's living condition?
 Different institutes have published many indices based on different products, finding the most proper item to indicate the social development.
 Such as **Tall Latte index** from Starbucks coffee, **Big Mac Index** from the McDonald's.
 Later there are **iPod index**, **IKEA's Billy bookshelf Index** etc.